getify/You-Dont-Know-JS/scope-closures/apA.md

 In my mind, `const` is pretty rarely useful, so this is only two-horse race between `let` and `var`.
 But it's not really a race either, because there doesn't have to be just one winner.
 They both win... different races.

 The fact is, you should be using both `var` and `let` in your programs.
-They are not interchangable.
+They are not interchangeable.
 You shouldn't use `var` where a `let` is called for, but you also shouldn't use `let` where a `var` is most appropriate.

 So where should we still use `var`?
 Under what circumstances is it a better choice than `let`?